sschwarzer/ftputil/website/installation.md

 ## Linux / BSD distributions

-Some Linux or BSD distributions may offer ftputil as a package.
+Some Linux or BSD distributions may offer an ftputil package.